The Town is responsible for delivering municipal water to connected properties.

 How are Water Restrictions Enforced?
 Water Restrictions are strictly monitored and enforced.
 Your cooperation is greatly appreciated.
 A property owner who uses water from the water system, or permits that use of water from the water system contrary to Section 8.01 of By-law 2008-02 shall be subject to warnings and pay charges in accordance with the following:

 The permit will enable watering for a period up to and including THIRTY (30) days from the issuance of the Permit between the hours of 7:00 a.m. – 11:00 a.m. and 7:00 p.m. – 11:00 p.m. during any day within said THIRTY (30) day period.

 Please ensure that the Permit is displayed in a visible location.

-To obtain a Landscape Watering Permit please contact the Infrastructure & Public Works Department.
+To obtain a Landscape Watering Permit please contact the Operations Department.
 Please allow 48 hours for the preparation of the Permit.

 Did you know that in Ontario, residents who use a private drinking water system (not a municipal system) can test it for bacterial contamination free of charge?
 Protecting your drinking water source is important not only in providing you and your family with safe water, but also for everyone else who is drawing water from the same source.

 To learn about how to protect and maintain your well and septic systems, please visit the Grey Bruce Health Unit website: https://www.publichealthgreybruce.on.ca/Your-Environment/Safe-Water/Private-Drinking-Water

 Water & Wastewater Services